OpenEvalProject/evals/manuscripts/elife-65459/v1/manuscript.md

 ## Results

-## Network model
+### Network model

-We employ a standard simple model for neurons with SFA, the generalized leaky integrate-and-fire (LIF) model G⁢L⁢I⁢F2 from Teeter et al., 2018; Allen Institute, 2018a.
+We employ a standard simple model for neurons with SFA, the generalized leaky integrate-and-fire (LIF) model $G⁢L⁢I⁢F_{2}$ from Teeter et al., 2018; Allen Institute, 2018a.
 A practical advantage of this simple model is that it can be efficiently simulated and that it is amenable to gradient descent training (Bellec et al., 2018a).
 It is based on a standard LIF neuron model.
 In a LIF neuron, inputs are temporally integrated, giving rise to its membrane potential.
 The neuron produces a spike when its membrane potential is above a threshold vth.
 After the spike, the membrane potential is reset and the neuron enters a refractory period during which it cannot spike again.
 The precise dynamics of the LIF model is given in Equation (2) in Materials and methods.
-The G⁢L⁢I⁢F2 model extends the LIF model by adding to the membrane voltage a second hidden variable, a variable component a⁢(t) of the firing threshold A⁢(t) that increases by a fixed amount after each spike z⁢(t) of the neuron, and then decays exponentially back to 0 (see Figure 1B, E).
+The $G⁢L⁢I⁢F_{2}$ model extends the LIF model by adding to the membrane voltage a second hidden variable, a variable component $a⁢(t)$ of the firing threshold $A⁢(t)$ that increases by a fixed amount after each spike $z⁢(t)$ of the neuron, and then decays exponentially back to 0 (see Figure 1B, E).
 This variable threshold models the inactivation of voltage-dependent sodium channels in a qualitative manner.
+We write $z_{j}⁢(t)$ for the spike output of neuron $j$, which switches from 0 to 1 at time $t$ when the neuron fires at time $t$, and otherwise has value 0.
+With this notation, one can define the SFA model by the equations

+$$
+A_{j}(t)=v_{th}+\betaa_{j}(t),a_{j}(t+1)=ρ_{j}a_{j}(t)+(1−ρ_{j})z_{j}(t),
+$$

-We write zj⁢(t) for the spike output of neuron j, which switches from 0 to 1 at time t when the neuron fires at time t, and otherwise has value 0.
-With this notation, one can define the SFA model by the equations(1)Aj(t)=vth+βaj(t),aj(t+1)=ρjaj(t)+(1−ρj)zj(t),where vth is the constant baseline of the firing threshold Aj⁢(t), and β>0 scales the amplitude of the activity-dependent component.
-The parameter ρj=exp⁢(-1τa,j) controls the speed by which aj⁢(t) decays back to 0, where τa,j is the adaptation time constant of neuron j.
-For simplicity, we used a discrete-time model with a time step of δt=1 ms (see Materials and methods for further details).
+where vth is the constant baseline of the firing threshold $A_{j}⁢(t)$, and $\beta>0$ scales the amplitude of the activity-dependent component.
+The parameter $ρ_{j}=exp⁢(\frac{-1}{\tau_{a,j}})$ controls the speed by which $a_{j}⁢(t)$ decays back to 0, where $\tau_{a,j}$ is the adaptation time constant of neuron $j$.
+For simplicity, we used a discrete-time model with a time step of $\deltat=1$ ms (see Materials and methods for further details).
 We will in the following also refer to this model as ‘LIF with SFA.’
 Consistent with the experimental data (Allen Institute, 2018a), we consider recurrent networks of LIF neurons, SNNs, of which some fraction is equipped with SFA.
 It turns out that the precise fraction of neurons with SFA does not matter for most tasks, especially if it stays somewhere in the biological range of 20–40%.
 We usually consider for simplicity fully connected recurrent networks, but most tasks can also be solved with sparser connectivity.
 Neurons in the recurrent network project to readout neurons, which produce the output of the network (see Figure 1C).
 The final output was either the maximum value after applying the softmax or thresholded values after applying the sigmoid on each readout neuron.

 In order to analyze the potential contribution of SFA to temporal computing capabilities of SNNs, we optimized the weights of the SNN for each task.
 We used for this stochastic gradient descent in the form of BPTT (Mozer, 1989; Robinson and Fallside, 1987; Werbos, 1988), which is, to the best of our knowledge, the best-performing optimization method.
 Although this method performs best for differentiable neural network models, it turns out that the non-differentiable output of a spiking neuron can be overcome quite well with the help of a suitably scaled pseudo-derivative (Bellec et al., 2018a).
 In general, similar task performance can also be achieved with a biologically plausible learning method for SNNs e-prop (Bellec et al., 2020).
 Although computing rather than learning capabilities are in the focus of this paper, we demonstrate for one of the most demanding tasks that we consider, 12AX task, that almost the same task performance as with BPTT can be achieved with e-prop.

-## SFA provides working memory simultaneously for many pieces of information and yields powerful generalization capability
+### SFA provides working memory simultaneously for many pieces of information and yields powerful generalization capability

 To elucidate the mechanism by which SFA supports temporal computing capabilities of SNNs, we first consider classical working memory tasks, where information just has to be temporally stored by the neural network, without the need for frequent updates of this working memory during an instance of the task.

-## Negative imprinting principle
+#### Negative imprinting principle

 To demonstrate how neurons with SFA can contribute to solving working memory tasks, we first consider the standard case where just a single value, for example, the position left or right of a prior stimulus, has to be stored during a delay.
 The simple network shown in Figure 1D, consisting of two neurons with SFA (NL and NR), can already solve this task if there are long gaps between different instances of the task.
 We assume that these two neurons receive spike inputs from four populations of neurons.
 Two of them encode the value that is to be stored, and the other two convey the commands STORE and RECALL through high-firing activity in these populations of input neurons (see Figure 1E for an illustration).
 The neuron NL (NR) fires when the population that encodes the STORE command fires (yellow shading in Figure 1D) and simultaneously the input population for value ‘Right’ (‘Left’) is active.
 Furthermore, we assume that the input population that encodes the RECALL command (green shading in Figure 1E) causes both NL and NR to fire.
 However, the firing threshold of that one of them that had fired during the preceding STORE command is higher (see the blue threshold in the left half and the red threshold in the right half of Figure 1E), causing a weaker response to this RECALL command.
 Hence, if the spikes of NL and NR are each routed to one of the two neurons in a subsequent winner-take-all (WTA) circuit, the resulting winner encodes the value that has been stored during the preceding STORE command.
 The time courses of the firing thresholds of neurons NL and NR in Figure 1E clearly indicate the negative imprinting principle that underlies this working memory mechanism: the neuron that fires less during RECALL was the one that had responded the strongest during the preceding STORE phase, and this firing left a stronger ‘negative imprint’ on this neuron.
 Note that this hand-constructed circuit does not work for large ranges of time differences between STORE and RECALL, and more neurons with SFA are needed to solve the subsequently discussed full versions of the task.

-## Scaling the negative imprinting principle up to more realistic working memory tasks
+#### Scaling the negative imprinting principle up to more realistic working memory tasks

 We wondered whether SNNs with SFA can also solve more realistic working memory tasks, where not just a single bit, but a higher-level code of a preceding image, sentence, or movie clip needs to be stored.
 Obviously, brains are able to do that, but this has rarely been addressed in models.
 In addition, brains are generally exposed to ongoing input streams also during the delay between STORE and RECALL, but need to ignore these irrelevant input segments.
 Both of these more demanding aspects are present in the more demanding version of the STORE-RECALL task that is considered in Figure 2A.
 Here the values of 20, instead of just 1, input bits need to be stored during a STORE command and recalled during a RECALL command.
 More precisely, a 20-dimensional stream of input bits is given to the network, whose values during each 200 ms time segment are visualized as 4 × 5 image in the top row of Figure 2A.
 Occasionally, a pattern in the input stream is marked as being salient through simultaneous activation of a STORE command in a separate input channel, corresponding, for example, to an attentional signal from a higher brain area (see yellow shading in Figure 2A).
 The task is to reproduce during a RECALL command the pattern that had been presented during the most recent STORE command.
 Delays between STORE and RECALL ranged from 200 to 1600 ms. 20 binary values were simultaneously extracted as network outputs during RECALL by thresholding the output values of 20 linear readout neurons.
-We found that an SNN consisting of 500 neurons with SFA, whose adaptive firing threshold had a time constant of τa=800 ms, was able to solve this task with an accuracy above 99% and average firing activity of 13.90 ± 8.76 Hz (mean ± standard deviation).
+We found that an SNN consisting of 500 neurons with SFA, whose adaptive firing threshold had a time constant of $\tau_{a}=800$ ms, was able to solve this task with an accuracy above 99% and average firing activity of 13.90 ± 8.76 Hz (mean ± standard deviation).
 SFA was essential for this behavior because the recall performance of a recurrent network of LIF neurons without SFA, trained in exactly the same way, stayed at chance level (see Materials and methods).
 In Figure 2A, one sees that those neurons with SFA that fired stronger during STORE fire less during the subsequent RECALL, indicating a use of the negative imprinting principle also for this substantially more complex working memory task.

 ![Figure 2.](https://cdn.elifesciences.org/articles/65459/elife-65459-fig2-v1.jpg)